 Agricultural science usually = the Chemical industry’s mindset

-Agricultural science may have started off to show findings based on facts but is now under the influence of the chemical industry.
+Agricultural science (and other sciences) may have started off to show findings based on facts but is now under the influence of the chemical industry (or other named industries).
 And that industry’s sole purpose is to make money by selling their products — whether you really need them or not.
 So words get turned around to sound like scientific fact —-only to help sell a product that supposedly you’re in need of to help nature — who just is “unable to do it by herself”.

 Nature’s a Wonderful Teacher and Guide